hydroper-jet/lang/misc/motivation.md

 * **UE**: I have interest in supporting Unreal Engine if I could figure out a way to magically translate Jet bytecode into hidden C++ and do a lot of internal tricks, but I'm not really that experienced with C++ nor do I've any experience with Unreal Engine.
 * **Browser**: Another interesting platform is the browser, as websites could be developed, usually through XML components similiar to Apache Royale or Apache Flex.

-Although I'm strenghtening myself to implement the base language compiler, it's being too boring to do it alone.
-I'm pretty motivated, though!
-Just a little slow, though.
-Paused at verification.
-I'd not like to be the only head of the project...
+Although I'm strenghtening myself to implement the base language compiler, it's being too stressful.
+I'd like to continue doing it open-source and free, despite the efforts...

 The language is not fully featured as TypeScript as it does not include a throughout type system and type inference; rather it relies more on explicitness in certain contexts where required to take advantage of ahead-of-time verification (including `T(v)` for either conversion or indicating a context type), but it does support basic type inference anyway, including for the object initializer, the array initializer, string literal for enumerations, among others.